Complete Communities

 Complete communities are neighbourhoods where urban planning focuses on livability by prioritizing access to essential community services (like a local grocer, health services, library, community centre), affordable and accessible housing, active and public transportation and diverse recreation options, all proximate to where residents live.

-Everything you need where you live.
+Everything you need where you live

-Benefits of a complete community
+The benefits of a complete community

 Lower Taxes